osic/ref-impl/documents/bare_metal_provisioning.md

     729409-swift02,10.15.243.140,swift
     729408-swift03,10.15.243.139,swift

-__NOTE:__ Be sure to remove any spaces in your CSV file.
+Be sure to remove any spaces in your CSV file.
 We also recommend removing the deployment host you manually provisioned from this CSV so you do not accidentally reboot the host you are working from.

 Once this information is collected, it will be used to create another CSV file that will be the input for many different steps in the build process.